judsonlmoore/judsonlmoore.com/_posts/blog/2015-04-25-jake-the-snake.markdown

   - cx
   - cyclocross
   - phenom
-excerpt:					Cyclocross is a hybrid road/trail bike sport that combines speed with ruggedness.
+description:					Cyclocross is a hybrid road/trail bike sport that combines speed with ruggedness.
 I am starting to race CX and starting with Kona's Jake The Snake.
 image:						/assets/images/2015/04/2015-kona-jake-the-snake.jpg
 ---